RMS Olympic: Background and construction

 Construction of Olympic began three months before Titanic to ease pressures on the shipyard.
 Several years would pass before Britannic would be launched.
 To accommodate the construction of the class, Harland and Wolff upgraded their facility in Belfast; the most dramatic change was the combining of three slipways into two larger ones.
 Olympic and Titanic were constructed side by side.
 Olympic's keel was laid on 16 December 1908 and she was launched on 20 October 1910, without having been christened beforehand.
 By tradition, the White Star Line never christened any of their vessels and for the launch the hull was painted in a light grey colour for photographic purposes; a common practice of the day for the first ship in a new class, as it made the lines of the ship clearer in the black-and-white photographs.
-Her launch was filmed and the footage still survives.
-The launches of Titanic and Britannic were later filmed too, though only Britannics survived.
+The launch was filmed both in black and white and in Kinemacolor, with only the black and white footage surviving.
+The launches of Titanic and Britannic were also filmed, though only Britannics survived.
 Her hull was repainted black following the launch.

-The ship was then dry-docked for her fitting out.Olympic was driven by three propellers.
-The two three-bladed side propellers were driven by two triple-expansion engines, while the four-bladed central propeller was driven by a turbine that used recovered steam escaping from the triple-expansion engines.
+On 1 April 1911, Olympic was pulled into Thompson Graving Dock as part of its opening ceremony.
+Here, her hull was cleaned and painted.
+It was also the place where she received her propellers.Olympic was driven by three propellers.
+The two three-bladed wing propellers were driven by two triple-expansion engines, while the four-bladed central propeller was driven by a turbine that used recovered steam escaping from the triple-expansion engines.
 The use of escaped steam was tested on the SS Laurentic two years earlier.